Skip to main content Skip to footer

 Final Thoughts

-Why Do You Need a Power Supply?
+Why Do You Need a Power Supply for Your Pedal Board?

 Guitarists love pedals.
 It doesn't take long—maybe after your third pedal—to get tired of having to juggle them around to get set up, and you start thinking about a pedalboard, so they're always ready to go.
 But, once your pedals are mounted on a board, changing batteries becomes a huge pain.
 Add that to the fact that many modern pedals don't use batteries, either because of small form factors or because the Digital Signal Processing (DSP) chips used in those pedals need higher current than batteries can easily provide to get the job done.
 That's the time guitarists start looking around for a power supply that can handle all their pedals.
 With the wide assortment of pedalboard power supplies available, a little background info is necessary for you to make a decision that will work in the long run.